alexcumplido/jump2Digital/README.md

 As a build tool I used [Vite](https://vitejs.dev/) because of its fast configuration and also because creating a development environment from the ground up is a great oportunity to realize what dependencies and scripts the project will require.

-I used React as a JS library because of its composition model and component-level.
-I think this project is a great opportunity to implement a component driven development approach.

 ## Visuals 👀

 ![Demo view](./src/assets/jump2Digital.gif)